 When and How to Apply

-The new bill sets aside $30 billion for lending by midsize insured depository institutions and state and federal credit unions (all with $10 billion to $50 billion in consolidated assets).
+The interim bill set aside $30 billion for lending by midsize insured depository institutions and state and federal credit unions (all with $10 billion to $50 billion in consolidated assets).
 Another $30 billion will be set aside for lending by small banks and credit unions (with less than $10 billion in consolidated assets) and community financial institutions (e.g., minority depository institutions and SBA-certified development companies).
 The idea behind these measures is to help ensure that more rural, minority-owned and women-owned businesses get loans this round.

 The program also provides for waivers that would normally be applied to SBA loans.
 Those include waivers for fees charged to borrowers and lenders, as well as prepayment fees.
 A requirement that borrowers also have credit elsewhere is likewise being waived for this program.
 There are no requirements for collateral or personal guarantees.